Here's George

 Here's George is a 1932 British comedy film directed by Redd Davis and featuring Pat Paterson, Syd Crossley and Merle Tottenham.
-It was adapted by Marriott Edgar from his own play The Service Flat.
+It was adapted by Marriott Edgar from his play The Service Flat.
 It was shot at Cricklewood Studios as a quota quickie.

 Synopsis

-A young man tries to impress his prospective parents-in-law with his apartment full of labour-saving devices, which quickly go wrong causing chaos.
+George Muffitt is in love with Laura Wentworth.
+He tells her mother that he has found a flat, for himself and Laura after they are married.
+The flat is equipped with modern labour-saving gadgets, but when Mrs Wentworth arrives and he tries to demonstrate everything, he presses all the wrong buttons and chaos ensues.